Anne Arundel County Observation-Well Network

 Current Water-Level Trends

-Since monitoring began, water levels in the Aquia aquifer at Deale Athletic Field (AA Fe 92) have declined from about 24 in 2004 to about 34 feet below sea level in 2015.
-While fluctuating by as much as 8 feet as a result of local pumpage, the overall water-level trend since about 2006 has been relatively flat.
+Since monitoring began in 2000, water levels in the Aquia aquifer in Southern Anne Arundel County at the Deale Athletic Field (AA Fe 92) have declined from about 24 ft in 2004 to about 34 ft below sea level in 2016.
+While fluctuating by as much as 8 ft as a result of local pumpage, the overall water-level trend since about 2006 has been relatively flat.
+The flattening of the trend is largely a result of a reduction of withdrawals from the Aquia aquifer in St. Mary’s County as pumpage was shifted to the deeper Upper Patapsco aquifer to avoid elevated arsenic concentrations in the Aquia.

 Upper Patapsco aquifer

-The most recent water levels in the Upper Patapsco aquifer range from about 69 feet above sea level in northern Anne Arundel County (AA Ad 108) to about 31 feet below sea level on the Broadneck Peninsula (AA Cf 134).
-Recent water-level trends in the Upper Patapsco aquifer are stable or recovering in the Glen Burnie area (AA Ad 108 and AA Bd 159), and declining on the Broadneck Peninsula (AA Cf 134, AA Cg 24, and AA Df 19), and south of Annapolis (AA De 128).
-Drawdown on the Broadneck Peninsula has increased since about 2006.
+The most recent water levels in the Upper Patapsco aquifer range from about 73 ft above sea level in northern Anne Arundel County (AA Ad 108) to about 28 ft below sea level on the Broadneck Peninsula (AA Cf 134).
+Recent water-level trends in the Upper Patapsco aquifer are stable or recovering in the Glen Burnie area (AA Ad 108 and AA Bd 159), Broadneck Peninsula (AA Cf 134 and AA Cg 24), and south of Annapolis (AA De 128).
 In the Broad Creek and City of Annapolis well fields (AA De 95 and AA De 219, respectively), water levels, while fluctuating in response to short-term pumping cycles, are relatively stable.

 Lower Patapsco aquifer